1carew1/simple-route-mongo/README.md

 ### Docker
 The project contains a docker-compose.yml file and Dockerfile.
 These are used for generating the appropriate Docker Images + connecting them in order to get the applications running.
 This eliminates the need for the user to run Mongo themselves.
-There are 3 images, dhermanns/rpi-mongo - Mongo DB for Raspberry Pi, tianon/true - Data storage for Mongo and hypriot/rpi-node.
+There are 3 images, dhermanns/rpi-mongo - Mongo DB for Raspberry Pi, tianon/true - Data storage for Mongo and hypriot/rpi-node - base linux OS with Node JS.
 Note in most cases a specific version of the Dokcer image was used as it can be dangerous to always pull the latest.

 Obviously these images are not standard Docker images.
-Some of them are build in mind for a Raspberry Pi architecture.
+Some of them are built in mind for a Raspberry Pi architecture.
 They were picked for this reason.
-The App is capable of running via Docker, on a Raspberry Pi, it can also run on anything that runs Docker as 64 bit standard Docker images will not run on the Pi.
+The App is capable of running via Docker on a Raspberry Pi, it can also run on anything that runs Docker as 64 bit standard Docker images will not run on the Pi.
 In this case it was deployed live to a Raspberry Pi 3.

 ## Independent learning
 ### Docker
 As mentioned above Docker is used for running the App as it eliminates the 'it runs on my machine' issues.
-For this project Docker images were chosed for the Raspberry Pi, as even though all Docker images should run on any Docker daemon, they do not if the architecture cannot support the underlying image.
+For this project Docker images were chosen for the Raspberry Pi, as even though all Docker images should run on any Docker daemon, they do not if the architecture cannot support the underlying image.
 However as the images are built for the Raspberry Pi, the images should now run on any machine as a 64 bit machine can run 32 bit images but not vice versa.
 Fun fact, the Raspberry Pi 3 is actually 64 bit, however the Raspbian image is 32 bit for backwards compatability with older Pis.
 ### Jenkins
-A Jenkins build server was also deployed on the Raspberry Pi, however there is a slight issue. npm run test cannot be run on the Raspberry Pi even though npm has an build for ARM.
-The reason is that the Mongo and Mongoose modules will not run when testing the app, thus the App cannot be tested and thus the Pi cannot be used to build the App as it cannot test the code as it will always fail.
+A Jenkins build server was also deployed on the Raspberry Pi, however there is a slight issue. npm run test cannot be run on the Raspberry Pi even though npm has a build for ARM.
+The reason is that the Mongo and Mongoose modules will not run when testing the app (architecture issue), thus the App cannot be tested and the Pi should not be used to build the App as it cannot test the code since this will always cause a failure.

 The solution implemented for this was that a Jenkins Server was ran on a local machine (Mac) which listened via Git HTTP Hooks for code changes, once a change would come in the project would be built and deployed to the Pi and the Pi would run the App via Docker.

 A better solution to this would be to run Jenkins on the Pi as a slave to the Jenkins running locally.
-Once the master Jenkins built project is sucessful, get the Pi to build the project (note build, not test) and deploy it.
+Once the master Jenkins builds the project successfully, get the Pi to build the project (note build, not test) and deploy it.

+![Jenkins Project][jenkinsProject]
+The project on Jenkins.

+![Jenkins Config][jenkinsConfig]
+Part of the Jenkins Configuration.

+![Jenkins Build][jenkinBuild]
+Start of a Jenkins Build of the Project.

 [dataModel]: ./readmeResources/SimpleRouteReactDataModel.png
 [userTests]: ./readmeResources/userTests.png
 [directionsTest]: ./readmeResources/directionsTest.png
+[jenkinsProject]: ./readmeResources/jenkinsProject.png
+[jenkinsConfig]: ./readmeResources/jenkinsConfig.png
+[jenkinBuild]: ./readmeResources/jenkinBuild.png